NirmalHimansha/InventoryManagement/README.md

 Database-backed storage using MySQL and PHP.
 JavaScript-based charts for real-time data visualization.
 # How It Works
-1️⃣ Admins login to add new items and manage stock.
+1️⃣ Admins login to add new items and manage stock

 2️⃣ Users can view inventory reports and low-stock items.

-3️⃣ Admins issue items, automatically updating the stock.
+3️⃣ Admins issue items, automatically updating the stock

 4️⃣ Issued item reports can be exported as PDF for records.

 This system ensures efficient inventory tracking, reduces manual errors, and improves department-based stock management. 🚀